 These companies (or their successors) that offer technologies that affect people often have different objectives than human well-being.
 They are driven by profit maximization and the interests of shareholders.
 How great is the danger if these companies manage these techniques exclusively?
 Libby Emmons points out in a column that the apparent liberation from the limitations of human biology can lead to corporate suppression and loss of autonomy [link below].

 Anders Sandberg admits that it is an important question that requires much more research.
 In keynotes I often quote the (still fictional) brain chip that you can use to connect to the internet.
 Are you willing to put this in your brain, which increases your intelligence hugely but on the other hand the chip is owned by a company.

-I had this conversation with Esther Keymolen from Tilburg University in an interview [link below].
+I had this conversation with Esther Keymolen from Tilburg University (the Netherlands).
 She conducts research into user confidence in technology companies.
 Although she finds it a fascinating idea, she would not do it herself based on the current behavior of technology companies.

 Perhaps the most important question is what transhumanism means for our humanity.
 Is the restriction of our possibilities, such as time on earth, precisely what makes us human?

 In his book Everything is F*cked, Mark Manson states that scarcity and boundaries determine what has value [link at the bottom].
 ‘The limits of our years of life mean that we have ambitions, desires and time frames that set us in motion and let us experience happy moments.’

 The limits of our years of life mean that we have ambitions, desires and time frames that set us in motion and let us experience happy moments.Mark Manson, author

 What if everything that transhumanists want now actually comes true?
 Then everything that the future person wants is immediately, unlimited and eternally available.
 It is very likely that it will lead to an existential void.
 After all, you no longer have to set priorities.
 Everything is equally worthless and at the same time valuable.
 Are we as a person psychologically capable of that?